nagarajanr2066/Nagarajan-R/README.md

 3. **Problem-3**: Generate a series of odd numbers up to the input number, but with different logic.
 4. **Problem-4**: Count how many numbers in a list are multiples of each number from 1 to 9.

-## Language

-- Python 3

-## Comments

-Each file includes comments explaining the code and example usage.